Showing posts with label dam. Show all posts

 We rode to Madison to look at an old Fireo.

-We stopped at Dollar General for snacks meat skins and drinks.
+We stopped at Dollar General for snacks, meat skins, and drinks.

-We rode through Jasper, South Pittsburg, White Side, Chattanooga, and Trenton stopping at Richville Rest Area where I took pictures of Pushing Forward Knoxville Union Army on the Move.
+We rode through Jasper, South Pittsburg, Whiteside, Chattanooga, and Trenton, stopping at Richville Rest Area, where I took pictures of Pushing Forward Knoxville Union Army on the Move.

-We traveled US 72 through Huntsville crossing into Tennessee near South Pittsburg taking I-24 through Chattanooga to I-75 N to Knoxville I-40 Knoxville to Kodak taking 66 to Sevierville, and 441 into Pigeon Forge.
+We traveled US 72 through Huntsville, crossing into Tennessee near South Pittsburg.
+We then took I-24 through Chattanooga to I-75 N, continuing to Knoxville.
+From Knoxville, we took I-40 to Kodak, then followed 66 to Sevierville and 441 into Pigeon Forge.

-We went to Huck Finn’s for dinner for we had skipped lunch.
+We went to Huck Finn's for dinner, for we had skipped lunch.

-I ordered the Cajun Grilled Trout with creamed potato and fixings. (white beans, Coleslaw, onions, pickles, and hush puppies.
+I ordered the Cajun Grilled Trout with creamed potato and fixings. (white beans, Coleslaw, onions, pickles, and hushpuppies.

 Huck Finn's